Scroll Tutorial - Part I

 Classes

-Classes in Scroll are defined using an identifier, followed by a curly braced block containing the class content:
+Classes in Scroll are defined using an identifier, followed by a curly-braced block containing the class content:

 Realm {